 The development of the drug comes after research looking at the positive effects of ketamine on mice exposed to corticosterone, a stress hormone, in their drinking water.
 Introduction of this hormone was shown to destroy dendritic spines in their prefrontal cortex, thus reducing brain activity and causing depressive behavior.
 After a single dosage of ketamine however, these brain cells were repaired, and depressive behaviors disappeared (Mellor: 2019).
 Given these findings and earlier research on ketamine’s efficacy in treating human depression too, researchers began to study the drug more closely.

 Despite such reports on ketamine’s positive effects however, many physicians remain cautious on the usage of ketamine-derived drug Spravato.
 This comes as the drug’s approval by the FDA seems to have taken some shortcuts.
-Normally requiring at least two clinical trials demonstrating a drug’s efficacy for approval, Janssen, the pharmaceutical researchers behind esketamine, only provided one successful short-term, doube-blind trial for Spravato; two of its other trials falling short in efficacy (Kaiser Health News: 2019).
+Normally, drugs need to have undergone at least two successful clinical trials to demonstrate their efficacy, and gain approval.
+In the case of Spravato though, Janssen only provided one successful short-term, double-blind trial; two of its other trials falling short in efficacy (Kaiser Health News: 2019).

 Adding to these concerns is the little data available on the drug’s long term effects, as well as its effects on different demographics.
 For example, the trials conducted by Jenssen were not conducted on those over 65- despite the prevalence of depression among this community. (ibid.).
 Although long-term studies are currently ongoing, its overall efficacy remains unknown, even if it may be able to relieve some depressive symptoms along the way.